MineKing9534/KORMite/README.md

 ```

 ### Multi-Column access
-You can also select only specific columns and still let them be automatically be converted to you Dao Class:
+You can also select only specific columns and still let them automatically be converted to you Dao Class:
 ```kotlin
 fun main() {
     //Your connection declaration...